So Snap is having an IPO... remind us what that means, exactly?

 For its March 2 IPO, Snap filed a full month earlier, on February 2.

-The company chose to be listed on the New York Stock Exchange — eschewing the tech-heavy Nasdaq, where Facebook and Alibaba scored their record-setting IPOs.
+The company chose to be listed on the New York Stock Exchange — eschewing the tech-heavy Nasdaq, where Facebook scored its record-setting IPO.

 Related: Who Are the Big Winners in Alibaba's IPO?